-A “Pathway” is a pre-established yet flexible set of experiences within our standard residency curriculum.
-Pathways allow interested residents to gain experience, knowledge, and skill in a topic area of interest, beyond the broad-based training available to all Madison resident family physicians.
+A Pathway is a pre-established yet flexible set of experiences within our standard residency curriculum.
+Pathways give interested residents the chance to deepen their knowledge and skills in a specific area, beyond the comprehensive training all Madison family medicine residents receive.

 • Addiction Medicine